Freeness of spherical Hecke modules of unramified $U(2,1)$ in characteristic $p$: Introduction

 \section{Introduction}

 In the last two decades, the area of $p$-modular representations of $p$-adic reductive groups has already had a vast development.
-In their pioneer work (\cite{B-L94}, \cite{B-L95}), Barthel-Livn$\acute{\text{e}}$ gave a classification of irreducible smooth representations of the group $GL_2 (F)$ over $\overline{\mathbf{F}}_p$, leaving the supersingular representations as a mystery, and almost ten years later C. Breuil (\cite{Breuil03}) classified the supersingular representations of $GL_2 (\mathbf{Q}_p)$, which was one of the starting points of the mod-$p$ and $p$-adic local Langlands program, initiated and developed by Breuil and many other mathematicians (See \cite{Breuil10} for an overview).
-Recently, a classification of irreducible admissible mod-$p$ representations of $p$-adic reductive groups has been obtained by Abe-Henniart-Herzig-Vign$\acute{\text{e}}$ras (\cite{AHHV17a}), as a generalization of many previous works due to these authors.
-However, our knowledge of the mysterious supersingular representations is still very limited, and from the work of Breuil and Pa$\check{\text{s}}$k$\bar{\text{u}}$nas (\cite{BP12}) it seems that a 'classification' of that, even for the group $GL_2 (F)$ with $F\neq \mathbf{Q}_p$, is out of reach.
+In their pioneering work (\cite{B-L95}, \cite{B-L94}), Barthel--Livn$\acute{\textnormal{e}}$ gave a classification of irreducible smooth $\overline{\mathbf{F}}_p$-representations of the group $GL_2$ over a local field of residue characteristic $p$, leaving the supersingular representations as a mystery.
+Almost ten years later, C. Breuil (\cite{Breuil03}) classified the supersingular representations of $GL_2 (\mathbf{Q}_p)$, which was one of the starting points of the mod-$p$ and $p$-adic local Langlands program, initiated and developed by Breuil and many other mathematicians (see \cite{Breuil10} for an overview).
+Recently, a classification of irreducible \emph{admissible} mod-$p$ representations of $p$-adic reductive groups has been obtained by Abe--Henniart--Herzig--Vign$\acute{\textnormal{e}}$ras (\cite{AHHV17}), as a generalization of many previous works due to these authors.
+However, our knowledge of the mysterious supersingular representations is still very limited, and from the work of Breuil and Pa$\check{\textnormal{s}}$k$\bar{\textnormal{u}}$nas (\cite{BP12}) it seems that a \lq classification' of that, even for the group $GL_2 (F)$ with $F\neq \mathbf{Q}_p$, is out of reach.

-A maximal compact induction and its associated spherical Hecke algebra are central objects in the study of $p$-modular representation theory of $p$-adic reductive groups, see \cite{B-L95}, \cite{Her2011b}, \cite{Abe-2011}, \cite{AHHV17a}.
-As a maximal compact induction is naturally a left module over its spherical Hecke algebra, a general question is to ask what we can say about the behaviour of this module ?
+Smooth representations induced from maximal compact open subgroups, and their associated spherical Hecke algebras, are central objects in the study of $p$-modular representation theory of $p$-adic reductive groups, see \cite{B-L95}, \cite{Her2011b}, \cite{Abe-2011}, \cite{AHHV17}.
+As such an induced representation is naturally a left module over its spherical Hecke algebra, a general question is to ask what we can say about the nature of this module ?
 Certainly, we might not expect much without any restrictions on the group under consideration.
-The only general result in this direction, as far as we know, is due to Gro${\ss}$e-Kl\"{o}nne (\cite{GK10}), see Remark \ref{GK's universal modules} for a precise description of his result.
-In this note, we investigate such question for the unitary group in three variable defined over a non-archimedean local field.
+The only general result in this direction, as far as we know, is due to Gro${\ss}$e-Kl\"{o}nne (\cite{GK14}), see Remark \ref{GK's universal modules} for a precise description of his result.
+In this note, we investigate this question for the unitary group in three variables.